Indigenous

 Land and resources management

-Our legal team advises Indigenous communities about land and resource management, including drafting land codes and environmental laws through the First Nations Land Management Act.
-Our team advises about agreements and permits for the use and occupancy of reserve land.
+Our legal team advises Indigenous communities about land and resources management, including drafting land codes and environmental laws through the First Nations Land Management Act.
+Our team advises about agreements and permits for use and occupancy of reserve land.
 Our lawyers also advise First Nation governments about safe drinking water standards and delivery of potable drinking water.

 Contact our Indigenous legal issues lawyers today